-Herbs like fresh cilantro or mint leaves can also be incorporated to preference.
+Herbs like fresh cilantro, coriander, or mint leaves can also be incorporated to preference.
 Boondi raita incorporates small pearls of fried chickpea dough (besan) for a toastier flavor.

-Some preparations call for everything from black mustard to whole cumin seeds to green chili paste, but this simple raita gets the job done and comes together with zero effort.
+Some preparations call for everything from black mustard to whole cumin seeds and mustard seeds to green chili paste, but this simple raita gets the job done and comes together with zero effort.